Lilly C. King1

 F, b.
 1850, d.
 8 September 1889

 Louisa Brown was born in 1850 in Georgia.
-She married Richard B. Bagwell, son of Jesse Bagwell and Julia (?), before October 1873.
+She married Richard B. Bagwell, son of Jesse Bagwell and Julia Morgan, before October 1873.
 As of before October 1873,her married name was Bagwell.
 Louisa Brown died on 8 September 1889.1 She was buried at Chickamauga Cemetery, Chickamauga, Walker County, Georgia.1

 Children of Louisa Brown and Richard B. Bagwell